Twitter

 INTO DEEP SPACE

-As soon as rockets learned to fly beyond the atmosphere, the spacecraft designers on both sides of the Atlantic drafted the plans for planetary exploration.
-The Soviet space probes opened race to the Moon, Venus and Mars.
+As soon as rockets learned to fly beyond the atmosphere, the spacecraft developers on both sides of the Atlantic drafted the plans for planetary exploration.
+The Soviet space probes opened the race to the Moon, Venus and Mars.
 The projects of unmanned missions to Mercury and Jupiter were also under consideration in the former USSR.

 Historical missions: